 - Safety Range – More frequently, the new leather jackets are having pockets included within their design so that armor can be added to them.
 It’s a personal preference as some riders don’t like armor — others swear by it and won’t ride without it.

 Great attention to detail makes this Roland Sands Design Ronin Leather Jacket a must for the rider that enjoys cruising around town.
 This Cafe Racer-inspired jacket has a hand-finished, oiled, and waxed top grain cowhide.
 Pre-curved sleeves and armor ready. $620 – More info

 Best for a Road Trip

-Milwaukee Motorcycle Clothing Company offers the Men’s Crazy Horse Jacket in a fashionable distressed leather and has body armor on the arms, shoulders, and back along with highly reflective piping.
-With vertical 12” vents on the front and back vents, it allows a rider to easily adjust the airflow on those long haul rides. $250 – More info
+Milwaukee Motorcycle Clothing Company offers the Men’s Crazy Horse Jacket in a fashionable distressed leather with body armor on the arms, shoulders, and back along with highly reflective piping.
+With vertical 12” vents on the front and back vents, it allows a rider to easily adjust the airflow on those long-haul rides. $250 – More info

 Best for Summer Riding

 When a rider wants to have the best gear even during blistering hot summers, the Tourmaster Element Cooling Jacket fits the bill.
 With water-resistant cowhide leather that has a TFL cooling leather treatment to reduce UV rays resulting in the temperature of the jacket to be reduced by up to 15 percent compared to standard leather. $400 – More info

 Best for the Track Riders